 Agnello al Forno is an indispensable traditional dish (Photo source: Collected)

-Agnello al Forno (roast lamb) is a traditional Italian spring dish that is a must-try during Easter in this country.
+Agnello al Forno (roast lamb) is a traditional Italian spring dish that is a must-eat at Easter in this country.
 Young lamb is marinated in a mixture of fresh herbs such as rosemary, sage, thyme, garlic and olive oil, then slowly roasted in the oven until tender and fragrant.
-The dish is often served with roasted potatoes and spring vegetables such as asparagus, peas and baby carrots.
+The dish is often served with roast potatoes and spring vegetables such as asparagus, peas and baby carrots.

 Each region of Italy has its own variation of Agnello al Forno.
-In Abruzzo, red pepper is added to enhance the spiciness, while in Sardinia, the dish is roasted in myrtle leaves for a distinctive flavor.
-Whatever the style, roasted lamb is a symbol of family reunion and the festive spirit of spring.
+In Abruzzo, red peppers are added to enhance the spiciness, while in Sardinia, the dish is roasted in myrtle leaves for a distinctive flavor.
+Regardless of the style, roast lamb is a symbol of family reunion and springtime festivities.

 7. Pastiera Napoletana